cybercongress/launch-kit/Launch FAQ.md

 cyber is a galaxy of smaller components.
 This includes:
 - cyber: the protocol for the search engine
 - cyb: your friendly immortal robot for web3
--
+- cyber.page: a gateway app
 - And many more [smaller components](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#cybermetagalaxy)

 ### What are THC and CYB?
-THC and CYB are the two "native" tokens of the ecosystem (in the future other developers may build on top of cyber, hence they might create more tokens).
+THC and CYB are the two "native" tokens of the ecosystem (GOL and EUL are the names of the testnet tokens).

 THC is an Ethereum based ERC-20 token that has utility value in the form of control over cyber~ Foundation and the ETH from the distribution games.
 It is a governance token.
 The creative powers of THC come from the ability to receive 1 CYB token per each (one) THC token when locking it before the end of cyber~Auction.